troystribling/BlueCap/Documentation/GATTProfileDefinition.md

 # <a name="gatt">GATT Profile Definition</a>

-GATT profile definitions are required to add support for a device to the BlueCap app but are not required to build a functional application using the framework.
+GATT profile definitions are required to add support for a device to the [BluCap](https://itunes.apple.com/us/app/bluecap/id931219725?mt=8#) app but are not required to build a functional application using the framework.
 Implementing a GATT profile for a device allows the framework to automatically identify and configure Services and Characteristics and provides serialization and deserialization of Characteristic values to and from Strings.
-The examples in this section are also available in a BlueCap [Playground](https://github.com/troystribling/BlueCap/tree/master/BlueCap/Profile.playground)
+The examples in this section are also available in a [Playground project](/Playgrounds).

 ## Use Cases